EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Evaluation

-\varycpuFigure \system's query synthesis time on the scene graphs dataset is greater than on the trajectories dataset.
-It increases from tens of seconds (\Cref{table:main_result}) to minutes. \textbf{However, \system can easily be parallelized to reduce synthesis time, as executing queries in PostgreSQL is embarrassingly parallel}. \Cref{fig:varycpu} shows the query synthesis time for the hard, scene-graphs queries when varying the number of CPUs and for a labeling budget of 50.
-Query synthesis time decreases significantly by using multiple cores and reduces to 13 minutes with 8 CPUs. \system achieves $1.76\times$ speedup with 2 CPUs and $3.03\times$ speedup with 8 CPUs.
+\system's query synthesis time on the scene graphs dataset is greater than on the trajectories dataset.
+It increases from tens of seconds (\Cref{table:main_result}) to minutes. \textbf{However, \system can easily be parallelized to reduce synthesis time, as executing queries in PostgreSQL is embarrassingly parallel}. \Cref{fig:varycpu} shows the query synthesis time for the hard, scene-graphs queries when varying the number of cores and for a labeling budget of 50.
+Query synthesis time decreases significantly by using multiple cores and reduces to 13 minutes with eight cores. \system achieves $1.76\times$ speedup with 2 cores and $3.03\times$ speedup with 8 cores.
 Note that this is the largest labeling budget for our experiments.
 With a lower budget, \system is even faster.
-The query synthesis time can be further reduced by using more CPUs, further decreasing the labeling budget, decreasing $bw$, or decreasing $k$.
+The query synthesis time can be further reduced by using more cores, further decreasing the labeling budget, decreasing $bw$, or decreasing $k$.